Rutgers beats No. 22 Seton Hall, Pirates star Powell injured

 SELL OUT

 With the game selling out within hours of the tickets being released, the 8,329 packed inside the RAC made for the largest crowd at the Louis Brown Athletic Center since Feb.
-23, 2002, when Rutgers beat Seton Hall 66-60.
+23, 2002, when Rutgers beat Seton Hall 66-60 in front of 8,729.

 UP NEXT